-AppX is Acquiring EdTech and Creator Business of AppSquadz to Empower More Creators | www.lokmattimes.com
+AppX is acquiring EdTech and Creator Business of AppSquadz to Empower More Creators | www.lokmattimes.com

+In the middle, Chandrakant Agrawal – Co-founder and CEO of AppSquadz, and Sameer Sadana – Co-Founder and CEO of ...

+In the middle, Chandrakant Agrawal – Co-founder and CEO of AppSquadz, and Sameer Sadana – Co-Founder and CEO of AppX with the team

-New Delhi [India], November 3: AppX, a no-code platform that enables creators to build and monetize via their own mobile apps, today announced the acquisition of the edtech saas business of Appsquadz, an app development company.
+New Delhi (India), November 4: AppX, a no-code platform that enables creators to build and monetize via their own mobile apps, today announced the acquisition of the edtech SAAS business of Appsquadz, an app development company.
 This strategic acquisition will allow AppX to expand its creator base and provide more tools for creators to build engaging learning experiences.

 The acquisition deal amounts and structure remain undisclosed.